anagnole/UI_UX_36/README.md

-# snapgoals_v2
+# SnapGoals

-A new Flutter project.
+A new Flutter project, for UI/UX course of NTUA.

+Leonidas Anagnou
+Giorgos Kontos
+Christos Lasdas